arkahu/RPi-Temperature-logger/README.md

 Easy choice is lighttpd, just install with ```sudo apt-get install lighttpd``` and if you have a hostname on your Pi then you can check the result by surfing to your-pi-hostname.local otherwise just use IP-address.
 Create a directory to user home directory e.g. /home/pi/www-server and change /etc/lighttpd/lighttpd.conf so that ```server.document-root        = "/home/pi/www-server"```points to your directory.
 Place ```index.html``` to this directory and restart lighttpd with ```sudo /etc/init.d/lighttpd restart``` and it should now load the webpage from there.
 Alternatively you can modify user permissions to the default directory.

 Download ```TData_plotter.py``` and check that file paths are correct, imageFile should be made to the same directory as index.html.
-Set up cron so that new graph is created every day.
 You may have to install matplotlib to run this program.

-Setting cron to plot new graph at 00:40
+Setting cron to plot new graph at 00:40.
 ```
 #create plot from data
-40 0 * * * python3 /home/pi/temperature/TData_plotter.py
+40 0 * * * python3 /home/pi/TData_plotter.py
 ```